 Corns can be very painful and even become infected if not treated.
-Thankfully, Tower Wound Care Center offers Encino, Los Angeles, and Santa Monica, CA area patients the treatment the need.
+Thankfully, Tower Wound Care Center offers Encino, Los Angeles, Pasadena, and Santa Monica, CA area patients the treatment the need.
 Don't wait until the corn become worse, contact the office to schedule an appointment today.

 Corns also referred to as clavi, are painful, hyperkeratotic (thickened skin) growths.
 They develop as a response to great pressure on the bony humps of the feet and toes.
 Corns are frequently seen on athletes and those with improper footwear, or gait abnormalities such as the elderly, diabetics, and amputees.
 Irregular foot mechanics, foot deformities, extreme activity, and peripheral neuropathy can also contribute to corns.
 There are three types of corns.
 The first is a hard corn, which has a dry, horny appearance.
 These are commonly found on the middle joints of toes.
 The second is a soft corn, which has a softer texture and there can be moisture present.
 These are usually found between the joints.
 The third type is a periungual corn which occurs near or on the edge of the nail.